 - Burying or digging up of a time capsule

-- Historical display from opening year – what were the big news stories, most popular song or album, clothing trends, popular foods/meals etc, what did the school, street and suburb look like.
+- Historical display from the opening year – what were the big news stories, most popular song or album, clothing trends, popular foods/meals etc, what did the school, street and suburb look like.
 Celebrity sports people and which teams won what eg, footy, Melbourne Cup etc.

 - Poetry or story writing competition in line with your anniversary theme